influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 The `trace_id` key specifies a unique identifier for a specific instance of a trace.
 You can use this key to filter and correlate all related log entries for an operation.

-All operation traces include consistent starting and ending log entries, with the same message (`msg`) describing the operation (e.g., "TSM compaction"), but adding the appropriate `op.event` context (either `start` or `end`).
+All operation traces include consistent starting and ending log entries, with the same message (`msg`) describing the operation (e.g., "TSM compaction"), but adding the appropriate `op_event` context (either `start` or `end`).
 For an example, see [Finding all trace log entries for an InfluxDB operation](#finding-all-trace-log-entries-for-an-influxdb-operation).

 **Example:** `trace_id=06R0P94G000`